 - Bridging Research and Practice: The Role of Diagnostic Assessment in Evidence-Based Reading Instruction (2007)

 Professional Development and Support for EBRI includes (see ELA Events for current dates and registration):

-- Overview of EBRI (repeats monthly; see January 2018 for a description, and ELA Events to register for a month)
+- Overview of EBRI (repeats monthly; see August 2018 for a description, and ELA Events to register for the month of your choice)

 - EBRI: Diagnostic Assessments of Reading (online)

 - Components of Reading for GLE 0-3: Fluency (under development); Alphabetics (under development)